ACBLmerge Logo

 Overview

 ACBLmerge is a program that generates a richer report, one that makes much better use of the HTML formatting capabilities.
 It can present each deal next to the results for each board provided an electronic hand record is available.
 This capability of merging hands and results lends the program its name.
 Moreover, the program can display double dummy results and HCP totals for each board in a manner similar to the Dealmaster Pro recap sheets.
 Law of Total Tricks (LoTT) calculations and par results are also displayed.
 A cut-and-paste aid makes it easy to copy hands into e-mail or other documents.
 Version 1.1.0 introduced popup recap sheets for each pair.
-Version 1.2.0 introduced support for reading Bridgemate and BridgePad electronic score results, i.e. the contract and opening lead.
+Version 1.2.0 introduced support for reading Bridgemate, BridgePad, and BridgeScorer electronic score results, i.e. the contract and opening lead.
 Version 1.3.0 introduced support for team games, significantly faster double dummy analysis, and the ability to include a summary list of winners in the report.

 The HTML output format is detailed in the ACBLmerge Report Features document.
 It is also possible to generate a slight variant of the HTML report customized for the small screen of an iPhone or iPod Touch.
 Users with those devices are automatically redirected to the customized reported if it is available when accessing the primary report.